rbellido/lendesk-coding-challenge/README.md

 The following is a rough design notes of the main classes.
 This is by no means a formal documentation itself.
 This is only an outline of the classes I want to create -- such as the dependencies, concrete classes, data objects, interfaces, etc.
 I do this to help me plan how each classes interact with one another.
 It also helps me clarify my thinking on the requirements.
 Are there any unclear requirements?
 Can I make some reasonable assumptions?
-(See Questions & Assumptions section below)
+(See Questions & Assumptions section below).
+I also do research in to libraries or any built-in PHP functions that may help me.

 ```
 app/